 Create a professional profile on a networking site

 They don’t call it social networking for nothing!
 If you’re already spending a few spare minutes on social media during your lunch break, why not do it on a platform that can also advance your practice?
 Creating a professional profile on a networking website allows you the ability to grow your connections from the comforts of your home with the simple click of a mouse or the touch of your phone.
-While LinkedIn is a very popular site amongst professionals from every field, there are many other platforms to choose from as well (check out MyThriveAP where you can connect with other NPs and PAs).
+While LinkedIn is a very popular site amongst professionals from every field, there are many other platforms to choose from as well.
 As an added bonus, most professional networking sites allow you to make connections further in groups specific to the nurse practitioner profession and specialties.

 Network at Conferences and Trainings